Human echolocation: Ben Underwood

-Ben Underwood was a blind American who was born on January 26, 1992, in Riverside, California.
+Ben Underwood was born on January 26, 1992, in Riverside, California.
 He was diagnosed with retinal cancer at the age of two, and had his eyes removed at the age of three.

 He taught himself echolocation at the age of five, becoming able to detect the location of objects by making frequent clicking noises with his tongue.
 This case was explained in 20/20: Medical Mysteries.
-He used it to accomplish such feats as running, playing basketball, riding a bicycle, rollerblading, playing football, and skateboarding.
-He attended school at Edward Harris Jr. Middle School.
+He used it to accomplish feats such as running, playing basketball, riding a bicycle, rollerblading, playing football, and skateboarding.
 Underwood's childhood eye doctor claimed that Underwood was one of the most proficient human echolocators.
-He died on January 19, 2009, a week before his 17th birthday, from retinal cancer, the same cancer that took his eyesight.

-Tom De Witte

-Tom De Witte was born in 1979 in Belgium with bilateral congenital glaucoma.
-It had seemed that he would become a successful flautist until he had to give up playing music in 2005.
-De Witte has been completely blind since 2009 due to additional problems with his eyes.
-He was taught echolocation by Daniel Kish and was given the nickname "Batman from Belgium" by the press.
+He inspired other blind people to follow his lead.
+He died of cancer in 2009.